flathub/md.obsidian.Obsidian/README.md

 ## Wayland support

+Obsidian has a fairly complete Wayland backend which brings about several improvements over X11, including:

+* fractional scaling
+* multi-touch gestures such as pinch-zoom

 Wayland support can be enabled by setting the environment variable `--socket=wayland` either using [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal), or the command line, like so:

 ```